pip-services-infrastructure/pip-clients-email-node/README.md

-# EmailDelivery Microservice Client SDK for Node.js
+# Email Microservice Client SDK for Node.js

-This is a Node.js client SDK for [pip-services-emaildelivery](https://github.com/pip-services-users/pip-services-emaildelivery-node) microservice.
+This is a Node.js client SDK for [pip-services-email](https://github.com/pip-services-users/pip-services-email-node) microservice.
 It provides an easy to use abstraction over communication protocols:

 * HTTP client